IzzyBrand/explosive-bakery/carlson/README.md

 ## Additional Repositories ##

 These repositories have been forked so that we can modify them as required.
-They both require compilation before they can be used.
+They both require compilation and installation before they can be used.

 ### Accel/Gyro/Magnet ###